mukaruernest/PowerBI_Donations_Case_Study/README.md

 # Donations-Case-Study

-IRC Receives donations from Different individuals and companies.
+An Organisation receives donations from Different individuals and companies.
 The data below is provided to answer the questions that follow.

 Table of Content.